-For every session we have a lesson plan which includes a variety of small group activities linked to the terms topic.
+For every session we plan a variety of small group activities linked to the term's topic.
 The children move around a variety of activities throughout the day and are given opportunities throughout the day to huddle up around the fire circle if it is lit.

-Finally the class returns to the Fire Circle for the close of the session.
+Finally, the class returns to the Fire Circle for the close of the session.